belle2/basf2/online_book/fundamentals/hep_analyses.rst

 energy of photons, identify the particle type or to identify muons and reconstruct long-living hadrons.
-Of course some systems can be used for multiple purposes: for example, the ECL is mainly intended as a device to recontruct photons, but is also used to identify electrons and hadrons.
+Of course some systems can be used for multiple purposes: for example, the ECL is mainly intended as a device to reconstruct photons, but is also used to identify electrons and hadrons.

 Due to the asymmetry of the SuperKEKB collisions, the Belle II detector is asymmetric along the beam axis.
 In the context of Belle II the "forward"